 Below I highlight parts of the Employment History section that prompt the most questions from applicants, and share why we ask these questions and what information we hope you will provide.
-This is not high-level advice on how to demonstrate our Accomplished criterion (for that, please refer to this blog post), but rather tactical guidelines on what information to provide.
+This is not high-level advice on how to demonstrate our Accomplished criterion (for that, please refer to this blog post), but rather tactical guidance on what information to provide.

 Our team is familiar with many but not all organizations in the world.
 Here we are looking for a basic overview; a few sentences explaining what your firm does is sufficient.
 It is also okay to copy and paste a brief summary from your organization’s marketing materials or other credible sources.
 If you work at a large, well-known firm, please use this section to tell us more about your division.

 We want to give you ample opportunity to explain your career progression and the why behind your transitions.
 What led you away from one employer towards another firm?
 When you explain the thread that ties your transitions together you show us the intentionality with which you have approached your career to-date.
 Here we look to you to help us understand the motivations underlying changes.
-We encourage you to go beyond stating “Left to join company X.” Tell us why you chose to join company X.
+We encourage you to go beyond stating “Left to join company X.” but telling us why you chose to join company X.